Williams starts US Open farewell with a win

 Kovinic had already come out to court, leaving her with a long - and what must have been a nervous - wait next to her chair.

-Seminal film director Spike Lee, who called Williams his "little sister" in a video released earlier on Monday, took part in the coin toss, while Vogue editor Anna Wintour, another close personal friend, was sat in her support box behind the player's family.
+Film director Spike Lee, who called Williams his "little sister" in a video released earlier on Monday, took part in the coin toss, while Vogue editor Anna Wintour, another close personal friend, was sat in her support box behind the player's family.

 Other famous faces picked out by the stadium cameras included former US President Bill Clinton, soul singer Gladys Knight, boxer Mike Tyson and model Bella Hadid.